 Benton County is a vital regional center for higher education, industrial technology, engineering, research, commerce, and health care.
 And Corvallis is just 1½ hours south of the “Silicon Forest” in the Portland area.

 We’re not the only ones who think Corvallis is a great place to live.
-Corvallis was recently named the most secure small town in the U.S. by the Farmers Insurance Group.
-In 2008, Forbes ranked Corvallis number five in their list of America's Smartest Cities, and we were named the third best college town in the nation by the American Institute of Economic Research in 2014.
+Corvallis was recently named the most secure small town in the U.S. by the Farmers Insurance Group, and we were named the third best college town in the nation by the American Institute of Economic Research in 2014.

 The 500-acre Oregon State University campus is the state’s oldest institution of higher education and the center of much of the city’s activities.
 Activities on the park-like campus include theater productions, concerts, films, art exhibits, and college sports.
 Bookstores, restaurants, and other shops line the edge of campus.
 Sunset magazine named Corvallis one of their five favorite eco-friendly small towns, saying it is “beautiful, earnest, and very, very green.”
 Sunset also ranked Corvallis second on their list of the West’s best places to live and work.
-In 2016, College Magazine ranked Corvallis fourth in their top 10 college towns you’ll never want to leave.
+In 2019, MarketWatch named Corvallis as one of their top 10 college towns in the U.S.

 We’re a healthy group, too.
 OSU’s focus on healthy living is reflected in 2011 recognition of Corvallis as having the largest percentage of individuals who bicycle to work in the nation and the second-largest percentage of people who walk to work.